openhab/openhab-distro/distributions/distribution-resources/src/main/resources/conf/transform/readme.txt

 Transformations like map or jsonpath can utilize configuration files with data definitions.
 These files have their specific file extensions and syntax definition.

-Check out the openHAB2 documentation for more details: http://docs.openhab.org/addons/transformations.html
+Check out the openHAB documentation for more details: http://docs.openhab.org/addons/transformations.html